Learning Outcomes

 This article has covered the following key knowledge points:

-- CGT is charged on gains made by individuals and partners, not companies.
+- CGT is charged on gains made by individuals and partners, trustees and personal representatives—not companies (companies pay corporation tax on gains).

-- Gains arise on the disposal of chargeable assets, including sales and gifts.
+- Gains arise on the disposal of chargeable assets, including sales, gifts, exchanges and part disposals.

-- The basic gain equals disposal value minus acquisition cost and allowable expenses.
+- The basic gain equals disposal value (or market value) minus acquisition cost and allowable expenses; enhancement costs qualify, routine repairs do not.

-- Principal reliefs include BADR, roll-over relief, and hold-over relief.
+- Principal reliefs include BADR (10% up to lifetime cap), roll-over relief, hold-over relief and incorporation relief.

-- The annual exemption can only be used when a gain is taxable now—not when deferred.
+- The annual exemption can only be used when a gain is taxable now—not when deferred under roll-over or hold-over relief.

-- Partnerships are transparent for CGT: each partner is assessed individually.
+- Partnerships are transparent for CGT: each partner is assessed individually (usually on the capital profit-sharing ratio).

-- Gifts and sales at undervalue use market value to calculate gains for CGT.
+- Gifts and sales at undervalue use market value (especially for connected persons); spousal/civil partner transfers are “no gain/no loss.”

-- Shares in a trading company can qualify for relief if conditions are satisfied.
+- Shares in a trading company can qualify for BADR if conditions are satisfied; apply share identification rules when calculating gains.

 Key Terms and Concepts